 - It's All About Me: Lars' main flaw is that he's quick to seek short-sighted personal gains at the expense of others or to assume people are working against him.
 These cause any number of problems when episodes focus on him.

 - I Want My Beloved to Be Happy: Implied.
 Future showed that he and Sadie tried to make a romance work but couldn't and ultimately are Better as Friends, with Sadie even being in a relationship with Shep.
-However, while Lars fully supports the couple there is some dialogue that hints he, to some level, wants to be her boyfriend.
+However, while Lars fully supports the couple there is some dialogue that hints he, on some level, wants to be her boyfriend.

 - Jerkass: Lars usually does nothing to Steven other than act rude and prickish towards him.
 He can act more civil or patient toward him on occasion and sometimes indicates there's more to him, but if there's a Hidden Heart of Gold it's definitely buried deep down.
 He loses a lot of it during the "Wanted" arc.